 In the midst of determining details, Cody contacted his friends who were chefs, and they jumped at the chance to support the Food Bank in a new and engaging way.

 Chefs created a multi-course tasting menu using only ingredients the food bank had at that current time in their warehouse.
 The interactive gala included a live band, and attendees finished off the night being wowed by a magician.

-Since this gala, many new ideas have sprung up between the chefs, the third party fundraiser, and the staff at the Central Okanagan Food Bank.
+Since this gala, many new ideas have sprung up between the chefs, the champion, and the staff at the Central Okanagan Food Bank.
 Plus, donors are already looking forward to next year’s Fork and Spoon Gala.

 People are looking for causes to support, and want to give back in fresh ways.

 For the Food Bank, this meant there were nine local chefs eager to volunteer their skills in preparing a 9-course meal as part of a forward-thinking gala fundraiser.

 The chefs were faced with the challenge of creating meals solely from ingredients on hand at the Food Bank at that time.
 The most popular menu items included: fried chicken balls made from adobo sauce and canned chicken, breaded with chips; pepperoni and marshmallows combined in bite-sized portions; and desserts made from jello and tofu.
 All dishes received rave reviews from donors!

 There was a value-add for the Food Bank, and this event was relatively low-maintenance for the chefs.